Good for Novice Owners:

 Did You Know?

 The first thing that stands out about the Newfoundland is their sheer size.
 The next is their notably sweet temperament and nature.
-Affectionately called a Newfy, Newfie, or Newf, this dog breed is one of the world’s largest dog breeds.
+Affectionately called a Newfy, Newfie, or Newf, Newfoundlands are one of the world’s largest dog breeds.

 Their seafaring days are not as common now, but they are still serving as water rescue dogs around the world.
 The American Kennel Club recognized the Newfoundland in 1886 as part of the Working Group.

-Newfoundlands are known for being gentle giants and for their “nanny dog” nature.
-They are loving, gentle, and responsive.
-These dogs make great family companions as they are wonderful with children.
-Their protective nature makes them great watch and guard dogs while their docile, gentle, and sweet nature makes them a perfect fit for families with children.
+Provided they are well-socialized, they are watchful, but open and friendly with strangers.
+Their protective nature makes them great watch dogs while their docile, gentle, and sweet nature makes them a kid-friendly dog breed that is a perfect fit for families with children.
 Whether on the farm, out on the water, or just being a family companion, the Newfoundland is right at home.

 Due to their size, this dog is moderately adaptable.
-They can adapt to apartment living as long as they are given enough exercise and attention.
-But, their large size makes them better-suited for larger homes with enough room to handle them.
+They can adapt to apartment living as long as they get enough attention and exercise and have enough room to move.
+But, their large size makes them better suited for larger homes with enough room to handle them.

-The Newfy has a double coat.
-The undercoat is flat and water-resistant while the outer coat is coarse, full, and a moderate length.
+The Newfy is one of the fluffiest dog breeds and has a double coat.
+The undercoat is flat and water-resistant while the outer coat is coarse, full, and moderate in length.
 They will shed moderately year-round and more heavily twice a year as the seasons change.
 In general, a thorough weekly brushing is sufficient for your Newfoundland’s fluffy coat.

 It’s also important to care for your dog’s teeth.
 Dental disease is one of the most common health issues in dogs, but it doesn’t have to be!
 Proper dental care for dogs, like brushing teeth or using an enzyme toothpaste every day, can help prevent painful dental diseases like gum disease and tooth decay.
 You can even supplement your efforts with vet-approved dental hygiene chews and a “dental care diet”.

-Getting your Newfoundland puppy used to having their mouth, paws, and ears handled early on will make grooming a much easier experience as they grow.
+Getting your Newfoundland puppy used to having their mouth, paws, and ears handled early on will grooming a much easier experience as they grow.
 By keeping it a positive experience, regular grooming sessions may even become a bonding experience that both you and your dog look forward to!

-A fully-grown Newfoundland usually stands 26-28 inches tall and weighs between 100-150 pounds.
+A fully-grown Newfoundland usually stands 26-28 inches tall and weighs 100-150 pounds.